DCAN-Labs/hbcd-docs-internal/docs/workflows/data-proc-wf.md

         </tr>
         <tr>
         <td>PSCID</td>
-        <td style="word-wrap: break-word; white-space: normal;">An additional ID that is used in LORIS and during data collection.
-This ID will have begin with a five character sequence where the first two characters indicate participant status and the last three characters indicate the recruitment site.</td>
+        <td style="word-wrap: break-word; white-space: normal;">Additional ID used in LORIS and during data collection.
+This ID begins with a five character sequence where the first two characters indicate participant status and the last three characters indicate the recruitment site.</td>
         </tr>
         <tr>
         <td>de-identification/de-id</td>